Disguised Writing and Anonymous Letters

 Theodore Kaczynski conducted a bombing campaign targeting university academics and airline personnel from 1978 to 1995.
 His communications, including threatening letters and the 35,000-word manifesto published in the Washington Post and New York Times in September 1995, were typewritten and gave no handwriting evidence.
 The investigation turned on forensic linguistic analysis of the manifesto and the letters.

-FBI linguist and linguistic consultant Roger Shuy, and the prosecution's team of linguists, identified a cluster of linguistic features in the manifesto that were diagnostic: the recurrent use of the phrase "cool-headed logician," the consistent use of "leftism" and "leftist" with specific definitional connotations, particular syntactic patterns in conditional clauses, and the consistent use of "willingness" as a mass noun rather than a count noun.
+FBI forensic linguist James Fitzgerald, working with outside consultant Roger Shuy of Georgetown University, identified a cluster of linguistic features in the manifesto that were diagnostic: the recurrent use of the phrase "cool-headed logician," the consistent use of "leftism" and "leftist" with specific definitional connotations, particular syntactic patterns in conditional clauses, and the consistent use of "willingness" as a mass noun rather than a count noun.
 These features, taken individually, were unremarkable; their consistent co-occurrence across the full corpus of communications was the evidential finding.

 Kaczynski's brother David read the manifesto after its publication and recognised the style and specific phrases from years of personal correspondence.
 He contacted the FBI.
 The subsequent examination compared the manifesto against Kaczynski's academic writings (he had a PhD in mathematics from the University of Michigan) and personal letters.
 The linguistic overlap was extensive: specific word choices, syntactic preferences, and ideological formulations appeared in both the manifesto and in pre-Unabomber writing from Kaczynski's academic career.